mongodb-developer/LiveTutorialChat/Android/demoScript.md

 		* Step 3b - *Open the Realm*
 		* Step 4a - Populate _chatMessages with the ChatMessages in the realm (chat room)
 		* Step 4b - Update chat history text box based upon ChatMessages
+		* Step 4c - Insert new chat message into realm
 		* ChatFragment.kt
-	    * Step 4c - Set up observer for ChatMessage list changes
+	    * Step 5 - Set up observer for ChatMessage list changes